vmetrix/vacuumetrix/README.md

 Argument is the name of the page you want to check the like count of.

 ##twitter.rb
 Argument is the name of the twitter user you want to check the number of followers of.
+You will need to create an application to generate the required OAuth keys here: https://dev.twitter.com/apps.

 #TODO